“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 The young Vulcan nodded and moved to leave the bridge.

-“Ty, relay yourself to Astrometrics and get me a full rundown of the Andromeda’s flight path for the last week,” the XO went on, addressing his science officer.
+“Ty, get down to Astrometrics and get me a full rundown of the Andromeda’s flight path for the last week,” the XO went on, addressing his science officer.

 “Yes, sir,” the older man said, jogging after S’Lene, who was already holding the turbolift for him.

 “Hollen, take yourself to the security center and review all of their security logs, same time frame.
 Dr. Killian, check out Sickbay.
 Captain Ramsey said that his people were dying.
 Maybe there’s a record about it down there.
-I shall remain here, checking out the ship’s logs.”
+I’ll be up here, checking out the ship’s logs.”

 “Yes, Commander,” the doctor answered, and she joined the Trill in another lift.